Project

 Towards the end of 2021, we set out to disrupt engineer onboarding.
 This case study encompasses my journey with my team as we built, failed, learned, and improved the product for our customers.

-The Engineer's Problem
+The Engineer's problem

 Engineers consider learning a huge part of their jobs and want to continuously learn new technologies and stacks to stay ahead of the curve.